arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.02.16
+Boba was invented in Taiwan.
+I feel like I might have known this already?

 ### 03.01.16
 The psychoanalyst D.W.
 Winnicott invented the concepts of "True Self" and "False Self".
 "True Self" is the sense of self that comes from